le0pard/cable-shared-worker/README.md

  - Page refreshes and new tabs already have a websocket connection, so connection setup time is zero
  - The websocket connection runs in a separate thread/process so your UI is 'faster'
  - Cordination of event notifications is simpler as updates have a single source
- - Close connection for non active tabs (visibility API)
+ - Close connection for non active (on background) tabs (by [Page Visibility API](https://developer.mozilla.org/en-US/docs/Web/API/Page_Visibility_API))
- - It's the cool stuff..
+ - It's the cool stuff...

 ## Install